zhangkaial0320/Xinu-BeagleBone-ADC-Driver/README.md

             -intr adchandler

     ADC  is adc on top csr 0x44e0d000 -irq 16
+5. In the <Your xinu root folder>/compile/Makefile, find:
+        REBUILDFLAGS =
+   append:
+        -s $(TOPDIR)/device/adc \
+   this will let add the adc folder into compiling.

 6. go to <Your xinu root folder>/compile, do: make clean